Johannes Isacius Pontanus: Biography

-In 1604 he was appointed professor at the Gelderse Academie in Harderwijk, where he remained teaching the rest of his life.
+In 1604, he was appointed professor at the Gelderse Academie in Harderwijk, where he remained teaching the rest of his life.
 Pontanus is best known for writing histories of places and countries.
 His history of Amsterdam (1611) was considered the first of this city.
 It was controversial enough to be blacklisted by the Roman church.
-In 1618 he was asked to write a history of Denmark in Latin, for which he was appointed as the Royal Danish official historian; he continued writing this work until his death but only managed to publish the first part in 1631.
-In 1621 he was asked to write a history of Guelders which he based largely on work of Paulus Merula en Johannes Luntius and finished in 1639.
+In 1618, he was asked to write a history of Denmark in Latin, for which he was appointed as the Royal Danish official historian; he continued writing this work until his death but only managed to publish the first part in 1631.
+In 1621, he was asked to write a history of Guelders which he based largely on work of Paulus Merula en Johannes Luntius and finished in 1639.

-Pontanus married Annetjen van den Herde (or Heerde, Heede) in May/June 1606 in Amsterdam/Harderwijk.
+Pontanus married Annetjen van den Herde (or Heerde, Heede) in May and June 1606 in Amsterdam/Harderwijk.
 They had at least four children.
 He died in Harderwijk in 1639, nine years before the academy was officially declared the University of Harderwijk.